July 11, 2019

 You cannot combat sex trafficking while trying to legalize prostitution.
 It makes no sense when the two are essentially the same.
 And, how in the world does legal prostitution equal human rights?
 Whose rights?
-Most people in prostitution are either female or transgender women, and the vast majority of buyers are males.
+Prostitution is driven by a male clientele who take advantage of other human beings, who are overwhelmingly comprised of women and children who are used for pleasure.
 To say that prostitution is a human right is by default saying men have a right to use women’s body as a commodity.
 Why weren’t there signs that said, “Women’s lives matter,” “My body is not a commodity,” or “I’m not for sale, I’m a person”?

 Clinical psychologist and founder of Prostitution Research and Education, Dr. Melissa Farley and former prostitute and founder of SPACE International, Rachel Moran came to a clear and disturbing conclusion in their study “Consent, Coercion, and Culpability: Is Prostitution Stigmatized Work or an Exploitive and Violent Practice Rooted in Sex, Race, and Class Inequality?”:

 In thousands of interviews, we have heard prostituted women, men, and transwomen describe prostitution as paid rape, voluntary slavery, signing a contract to be raped (in legal prostitution), the choice that is not a choice, and as domestic violence taken to the extreme.